Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 What Actually Helps You Decide

-When you're this frightened, it's almost impossible to think clearly.
-Every option feels wrong.
-Every thought leads back to the same spiral.
-That's not weakness — that's what fear does to decision-making.
+When you're this scared, thinking clearly is almost impossible.
+Every option feels like the wrong one.
+Every conversation about birth leads back to the same spiral.
+That's not weakness — that's what living inside this much fear actually feels like.

 • A birth preferences plan — not a birth plan.
 The difference matters.
 A birth plan can feel like setting yourself up to be disappointed.
 A birth preferences plan is something different — it's a document that says: here's what I need, here's what helps me feel safe, here's what I need you to ask me before you do anything, here's what my partner knows to say if I can't speak for myself.
 It gives you a voice in the room even when the fear has taken over.
 I work on this with clients as part of therapy — it's one of the most practical and powerful things you can do before your due date.